A WorkCover claim has been made. What next?

 - the person was injured because of, or in the course of, employment if the employment is a significant contributing factor to the injury.

-Information to support the claim
+Information to support your claim

 WorkCover gathers information from the worker, employer, doctors and other people, such as witnesses to the event or independent medical examiners, to help us make our decision.